-

 VAT

-This is a deferral of tax and not an exemption: effectively, this is a fast way to provide business with emergency funding.
+This was a deferral of tax and not an exemption: effectively, this is a fast way to provide business with emergency funding.

 VAT: Making Tax Digital (MTD) Digital links